linusg/yunojuno-react-code-test/README.md

 ## Submission

 To make a submission for this test, please fork this repository to work on it.
 When you want to submit, simply open a pull request, and we will review it.

+If you aren't comfortable with submitting via a public pull request, please send us a zip file with your submission code instead.